Last Updated on March 12, 2022 by Ellen Christian

 If you love maple syrup as much as I do, why not try these Maple Sugar Muffins?
 They are so good, you just have to try them.

 Since we also have ducks and chickens that keep us in eggs, French Toast is something we eat a lot of.
 Adding maple syrup to the French toast makes it even better!
 I found this recipe in the Dishing Up Maine cookbook and shared it with permission.

 This easy breakfast recipe is really flexible depending on your preferences.
-If you’re gluten intolerant, you can make it with good quality gluten-free bread.
+If you’re gluten intolerant, you can make it with good-quality gluten-free bread.
 Just watch that it doesn’t get too wet or the bread may fall apart.
 This keto bread works really well in French toast.

 You can make it with non-dairy milk like almond milk for those that are lactose intolerant.
 You can also fry it in coconut oil if you’d rather skip the butter.

 Just experiment a bit until it works the way you want it to.
 Just please, whatever you do, use real maple syrup.